 “Lance Palmer deserves it,” Glenn said.

-If bystanders are thinking of underestimating his ground game again, they might want to reassess that strategy.
+If bystanders are thinking of underestimating Glenn's ground game again, they might want to reassess that strategy.
 After all, this is a guy who trains with Ben Askren, just outgrappled Karakhanyan and recently completed 300 rounds of jiu-jitsu training in one month on top of his regular training.
 You know, just for giggles.

 “One of our coaches gave us a challenge, to do 150 rounds in a month,” Glenn said.
 “I blew right past that and decided to do 300, in honor of the Spartans.”